 In 2021, Jasper County received development proposals for large-scale residential developments in unincorporated portions of Jasper County, outside the previous established urban growth boundaries and within environmentally sensitive and culturally rich areas.
-As a result, the Jasper County Council adopted a development moratorium in certain portions of the County to study the appropriateness of development in the moratorium area as well as the fiscal impact of the proposed development.
+As a result, the Jasper County Council adopted a development moratorium in certain portions of the County to study the appropriateness of development in the moratorium area as well as the fiscal impact of the prosed development.
+A comprehensive study of the Euhaw/Broad River Planning Area ensued thereafter and a rezoning effort in that area is underway.
 Additionally, for the last several years, the County has been studying the option of adopting formal development impact fees to provide revenue to assist in offsetting the cost of growth.

-The moratorium period allows the County, Hardeeville, and Ridgeland the opportunity to resume active engagement in cooperative planning to help all jurisdictions understand how to best manage the aggressive pace of growth and infrastructure demands.
+The County Council has also pledged to develop a special area plan for the unincorporated community of Levy.
+The Levy area is also experiencing growth pressure and requires specialized attention and consideration.
+These area specific County planning and zoning efforts provide opportunities for the County, Hardeeville, and Ridgeland to resume active engagement in cooperative planning to help all jurisdictions understand how to best manage the aggressive pace of growth and infrastructure demands.

 As new development continues to come to our area, the County must maintain discipline in spending and not depend upon speculative or elastic revenue for operations.
 The County must also continue efforts to diversify the tax base and maintain strong reserves.
 These practices will ensure that the County will be prepared to react to future changes in the economy and respond to disasters while maintaining operations.
-The County ended Fiscal Year 2023 with a fund balance increase of \$944,118, a combined ending fund balance of \$64,432,910, and an unassigned fund balance for the general fund of \$15,145,475 or 35% of total fund expenditures which represents approximately four months of operations.
+The County ended Fiscal Year 2024 with a combined, ending fund balance of \$63,843,915, and an unassigned fund balance for the general fund of \$8,387,850 or 16% of total fund expenditures which represents approximately two months of operations.